voyanttools/Voyant/src/main/webapp/resources/docs/en/guides/tools/constellations.md

 ## Overview

-Although making use of the same dimension reduction algorithms underlying the [ScatterPlot](#!/guide/scatterplot), Constellations presents this vector data in a different manner.
+Although making use of the same dimension reduction algorithms that underlie the [ScatterPlot]{@tutorial scatterplot}, Constellations presents this vector data in a different manner.
 Connections are created between terms whose vectors are below the Similarity Threshold.

+## See Also

+- {@tutorial start}
+- {@tutorial stopwords}
+- {@tutorial skins}
+- {@tutorial tools}